Berkeley-CS195/sp23/content/about.md

 We would like to encourage you to explore a range of perspectives on the issues we will be discussing in this course.
-This semester, we will put you in contact with one of your peers and suggest a prompt for you to discuss in one-on-one conversation with an assigned peer for at least half an hour, at a time and place of your choice.
-If you decide to go through with the conversation, you will be entered in a drawing for a prize.
+This semester, we will put you in contact with one of your peers and suggest a prompt for you to discuss in one-on-one conversation for at least half an hour, at a time and place of your choice.
+If you decide to go through with the conversation, fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSccLxaxZk2eVVmrMrmAQcFJmls1uE5NHrxeCdhtV5QUEW-iaw/viewform?usp=sf_link) to be entered in a drawing for a prize.
+(The link will be made live once peers are assigned.)

 Grading
 -------